 6G N2 In addition to the functionality defined in the overall architecture, the 6G N2 is used to transport signalling between 6G UE and CP NFs for 6G UE authentication to enable the CP NFs to perform 6G-N3IWF configuration.

 6G N3 The functionality defined in the overall architecture is reused.

+NOTE 1: The 6G interfaces will be determined as part of KI#1.

 Editor’s Note: The roaming architecture for untrusted non-3GPP access is FFS.